smthbrothrjdev/wargaming-course/src/pages/examples/interaction_2.md

 - **3.3.3**: What sustainment is required for 21 days of high-intensity operations?

 **Essential Question 3:** **What critical capabilities and coordination must NATO's Operational Fires Command implement to enable the timely defeat of Russian forces in the EFDL scenario?**

+### Critical Additional considerations

+#### 4.1 Critical Naval capabillities
+- **4.1.1** Which Naval surface and under-surface capabilities are available?
+- **4.1.2** Which Naval fire support packages are critical to support and protect the brigade.
+- **4.1.3** What Naval communication systems and are required to integrate with EFDL Networks

 ## Essential Questions Summary